Who is National Recovery Agency?

 Should I contact or pay National Recovery Agency?

-The best way to go about dealing with a collection agency is to work with a credit repair professional.
-They delete millions of negative items every year from companies like National Recovery Agency for millions of clients nationwide.
+The most effective way to deal with a collection agency is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like National Recovery Agency on behalf of their clients.

 Will National Recovery Agency sue me or garnish my wages?